 - Scroll down your timeline until you find the build in question (your builds are all in the left column)

-- Click on the service name
+- Click on the Deploy Log link

 You will now see the full historical log of the build process, including the final URL of the image that resulted.
 You can filter the log by server, service name and pod name.

 Accessing your BuildGrid repository

 You can access your repository directly using any Docker-compatible client, but you will need your BuildGrid username and password (which are different from your Cloud 66 username and password).
 You can find them under Settings → BuildGrid Settings.